gcpjedi/google-k8s-workshop-v2/modules/07-ingress.md

 ### Use TLS

 1. Create a self-signed certificate for `gceme` app for the `gceme-training.com` domain [link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl).
 1. Create a Kubernetes Secret for `gceme` app.
-The secret should contain the certificate and private key.
+The Secret should contain the certificate and private key.
 1. Add a `tls` section to the ingress definition.
 You can use the `tls` section from [this](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress) document for reference.
 1. Redeploy, open app in a web browser and examine certificate details.
 Use [this](https://www.ssl2buy.com/wiki/how-to-view-ssl-certificate-details-on-chrome-56) link to see how a certificate can be viewed in chrome.